-November 29, 2010 – A cold front is pushing its way through Southeast Texas and bringing with it lots of rain.
+A cold front was pushing its way through Southeast Texas and bringing with it lots of rain.
 My buddy and I decide to watch some Discovery Channel and wait the rain out.

-What looks like the last of the rain has pushed through around 3:00pm.
+What looks like the last of the rain has pushed through by around 3:00 pm.
 But if we head out now we only have 2 hours to reach the camp site and set everything up.
 Which is no big deal, it will not be my first time setting up camp in the dark.
 The problem is, the radar shows a second cold front, and more rain on the way.
-So we decided to wait 1 more day before the head out.
+So we decided to wait one more day before the head out.

-Since we moved our plans back 1 day, I call the Corp of Engineers and ask if we can add 1 more day to our camping reservation.
-The very nice lady says no problem, and makes the changes on her end.
-So our departure date is moved back 1 day.
+Since we moved our plans back one day, I call the Corp of Engineers and ask if we can add one more day to our camping reservation.
+The very nice lady says, “No problem”, and makes the changes on her end.
+So our arrival and departure date is moved back one day.

 Somewhere around 11 – 12 am the last of the rain has passed through.
 Its now time to uncover the boat, hook it up to the truck, load up our gear and head out.
 As we were hooking up the boat trailer to the truck, my buddy and I saw sleet hitting the boat.
 We looked at each other and knew that we might be in for a little adventure.